nadirarfi/blog.nadirarfi.com/app/content/certifications/AZ-305 exam: Designing Microsoft Azure Infrastructure Solutions/01-azure-architect-design-prerequisites/index.md

-# Gov
+# Azure Architect Design Prerequisites

 When designing Azure solutions — particularly for the AZ-305 certification — it’s essential to first understand **how Azure is built and organized**.
 This includes the **physical infrastructure** (regions, datacenters, and network) and the **management structure** (how resources are controlled, secured, and organized).
 This guide offers a breakdown of the key concepts, structured to help both exam preparation and real-world Azure usage.

----

-# Azure Architect Design Prerequisites

    ## 🌍 Azure Regions, Region Pairs, and Datacenters